dgaydukov/cert-spring5/files/spring5.md

 # get resource by token
 curl -H "Authorization: Bearer {access_token}" localhost:8080/api/info
 ```

+** Pay attention that classes `ResourceServerConfigurerAdapter` and `AuthorizationServerConfigurerAdapter`
+are for convenience purpose.
+You can build oauth service from scratch by creating controller+service that would
+generate token and adding `WebSecurityConfigurerAdapter` that would validate tokens.
+But basically this is what these 2 classes
+are doing, hiding all these boilerplate code.

 Since `ResourceServerConfigurerAdapter` in the end transforms into `WebSecurityConfigurerAdapter` with hardcoded order of 3, you can use it for security configuration.